slash071/atlas/src/chapter_02/sub/tagging.md

 #### Updating Tags

-Lets say we tagged a commit and now we want that tag to be associated with another commit and not this one.
-First we can simply delete the tag and then re-create the tag on the corresponding correct commit, or we can do it by forcing it:
+If you need to move a tag to another commit, you can delete the tag and recreate it or use `-f` to force-update:

 ```bash
 git tag -a <tag-name> -f <commit-ID>